semaphoreci/docs/docs/programming-languages/android.md

           commands:
             # Get the latest version of our source code from GitHub:
             - checkout
-            # Restore dependencies from cache.
+            # Restore dependencies from the cache.
 This command will not fail in
-            # case of a cache miss.
-In case of a cache hit, npm install will
+            # the event of a cache miss.
+In the event of a cache hit, npm install will
             # run very fast.
             # For more info on caching, see https://docs.semaphoreci.com/essentials/caching-dependencies-and-directories/
             - cache restore
             - npm install

-            # Store the latest version of node modules in cache to reuse in
+            # Store the latest version of node modules in the cache for reuse in
             # further blocks:
             - cache store
   - name: Run Android tests